|

-Yucca has lance-shaped leaves growing in a rosette pattern, on a woody stem or trunk-like frame.
+Yucca has lance-shaped leaves growing in a rosette pattern, on a woody stem or trunk-like frame

 The Yucca treculeana is often called the Spanish Bayonet or Spanish Dagger.
 Whenl it reaches the huge size that is filmed here, and when the trunk reaches 5 or 6 feet in height it forks into frightful, multiple branches.
 Beware of these plants, if children are nearby, and even adults dread the sting of its piercing pricks.